tomasfarias/airflow-dbt-python/docs/getting_started.rst

            profile="my-project",
       )

-*airflow-dbt-python* uses the URL scheme (in this example, ``"s3"``) to figure out the type of remote, and the corresponding ``DbtRemoteHook`` to download all required files.
+*airflow-dbt-python* uses the URL scheme (in this example, ``"s3"``) to figure out the type of remote, and the corresponding ``DbtFSHook`` to download all required files.
 An exception would be raised if the scheme does not point to a supported remote.

 *airflow-dbt-python* takes care of adjusting any path-like arguments so that they are pointing to files in a local temporary directory once all the *dbt* files are download from the remote storage.